giovi321/NLD-booster-DJI/README.md

 - **DO** make sure that you have all the right tools and consumables
   - In the guides it is reported multiple times to use a good quality thermal conductive and electrically insulating glue
 - **DO** be very careful when handling ipex connectors (especially ipex4)
-  - These are extremely fragile and very paiful to replace (if not impossible)
+  - These are extremely fragile and very paiful to replace

 The NLD booster board kit comes with the following content, when ordered for the devices listed in this repository (other drones and remotes might require different connectors)
 - 1x booster board for the remote (with IPEX1 connectors)